initstring/passphrase-wordlist/README.md

 **For Cracking: You need only the "passphrases" file**

-I'd recommend combining with Hashcat rules like [Hob064](https://github.com/praetorian-inc/Hob0Rules).
+I'd recommend combining with Hashcat rules like [Hob0](https://github.com/praetorian-inc/Hob0Rules) or [OneRule](https://github.com/NotSoSecure/password_cracking_rules).

 # Sources Used
 So far, I've scraped the following: <br>